BakDavid/CsatoPanzio/README.md

 ## Check it out: www.csatopanzio.ro

-The property is in Joseni, Harghita county, in Romania.
+The property is in Joseni, Harghita county, Romania.
-For reservations call the phone numbers listed on the webpage, or seach for us on Booking.com\
+For reservations call the phone numbers listed on the webpage, or search for us on Booking.com\
 \
 2021, Spring